Isobel and tigress

 The summer before last Isobel noticed that Tigress had put on more weight than usual and was looking bloated.
 Her routine was to graze overnight for around eight hours to avoid the flies and then spend the day in a barn with some hay.
 She had never struggled with her weight before and often went off her food if she was stressed, so Isobel was quite surprised with this sudden change as she is not the type of horse that will stuff herself with grass.
 Isobel put the weight gain down to the fact she wasn’t in work and the grass was good.
 Isobel tried using a grazing muzzle to restrict Tigress’ grazing but she wouldn’t keep it on.

 The following summer, after just two days of being back out on grass Tigress was bloating again and this time Isobel knew it couldn’t be weight gain or a lack of work.
-Around his time, Nick Partington of Harmony Horsemanship told Isobel about EquiBiome so she decided to take the test in the hope it would provide some answers.
+Around this time, Nic Partington told Isobel about EquiBiome so she decided to take the test after being referred by Jennie Blakehill of Harmony Horsemanship in the hope it would provide some answers.